MarcusZeal/mystara-isle-canon/content/Races/Eldoran.md

 #### The Cataclysm and Downfall

-The Eldorans' pursuit of knowledge led them to uncover an ancient prophecy foretelling a great cataclysm.
-In a desperate attempt to prevent this disaster, they performed a powerful and forbidden ritual.
-Unfortunately, the ritual backfired, causing the very catastrophe they sought to avert.

-##### Key Events:

-- **The Forbidden Ritual**: The ritual aimed to harness the raw power of the elements to create a protective barrier around Mystara Isle.
-However, the ritual destabilized the elemental balance, leading to catastrophic natural disasters and the collapse of their civilization.
-- **Transformation and Curse**: Many Eldorans were transformed into ageless beings, cursed with immortality and twisted by their failed magic.
-Vyrra, the Mistress of Shadows, is one such tragic figure, driven to dark extremes in her quest to prevent further catastrophe.
-- **Legacy and Ruins**: The ruins of Eldoran cities, scattered across Mystara Isle, hold remnants of their advanced technology and magical artifacts.
-These sites are often guarded by corrupted spirits and ancient constructs, remnants of the Eldorans' once-great civilization.
+Little is known about what caused the cataclysm or what wiped out the Eldorans.
+Most believe an unfortunate natural disaster wiped them out.

 #### Modern-Day Perception

 Today, the Eldorans are remembered with a mixture of awe and sorrow.
-Their contributions to magic and knowledge are revered, but their downfall serves as a cautionary tale about the dangers of hubris and unchecked ambition.

-Adventurers and scholars seek out Eldoran ruins to uncover their lost secrets and powerful artifacts, hoping to learn from their wisdom and avoid their tragic fate.
+Adventurers and scholars seek out Eldoran ruins to uncover their lost secrets and powerful artifacts, hoping to learn from their wisdom.

 ### Key Characteristics of Eldorans